krisarmstrong/setup-podman-lab/README.md

 # 🧰 Podman Lab Bootstrap

 **A full-featured local lab environment for developers, hackers, and network engineers — in one command.**
 Automatically installs Podman (if missing), builds a clean container suite (dev, network, and security tools), and spins up everything from a **Kali VNC desktop** to **LibreNMS with MariaDB**.

-See the [Repository Guidelines](AGENTS.md) before contributing changes.

 No Docker Desktop tax.
 No manual setup.
 No excuses.